finger563/cbsat/docs/_sources/design-time.txt

 where a flow is defined by (see :func:`networkProfile.Profile.ParseHeader`):

-* ID of the source node
+* Node ID of the profile
+* Kind of the flow
+* Period of the flow
-* ID of the destination node
+* Flow type of the profile
 * Priority of the flow
 * flow properties vs time profile, see :func:`networkProfile.Profile.ParseEntriesFromLine`